-18. Are there any circumstances where a minimum price may be set for the shares in a target company?
+19. Are there any circumstances where a minimum price may be set for the shares in a target company?

-In private deal, in principle there is no minimum price,

-except if the by-laws or shareholders' agreement provide for specific transfer arrangements.
+In private deals, in principle, there is no minimum price, except if the by-laws or shareholders' agreement provide for specific transfer arrangements.